-The most important thing to consider is the overall trends rather than an exact number.
-For example, how much does your glucose increase after each meal, and then, how long does it take to return to your pre meal values?
+Rather than focusing on one specific value, it's important to consider the overall trends in your glucose levels.
+For instance, how much does your glucose increase after each meal, and how long does it take to return to pre-meal levels?
+By viewing these trends, you can start to identify patterns and make informed decisions about your diet and lifestyle.